smartdevicelink/sdl_evolution/proposals/GetSystemTime.md

 Allow SDL Core obtaine time from the system in UTC format.
 Exclude possibility of UTC time distortion in case using system time from other components.

-Describe the problems that this proposal seeks to address.
-If the problem is that some common pattern is currently hard to express, show how one can currently get a similar effect and describe its drawbacks.
-If it's completely new functionality that cannot be emulated, motivate why this new functionality would help SDL mobile developers or OEMs provide users with useful functionality.

 ## Proposed solution